Artists

 Carr, Stella

 Stella Carr is an active member of The Arborealists, the group of British and French artists whose work focuses on trees.
-Several of her paintings are in our Inspired by trees exhibition, June 2021.
+She is a dedicated conservationist with considerable knowledge of the history and botany of trees.
+Several of her paintings featured in our Inspired by trees exhibition in June 2021.

 -